-The transverse or x-y localization of the sample structure is simpler.
-The broadband light source beam that is used in OCT is focused to a small spot (on the order of a few microns) and scanned over the sample.
+Exploring the transverse or x-y localization of the sample structure is simpler.
+The broadband light source beam that is used in OCT is focused to a small spot (on the order of a few micrometers) and scanned over the sample.
 By mapping the sample in x and y with a scanning arm while collecting depth information using interferometry, a complete 3D picture of the sample can be constructed.

-Fourier-domain OCT provides an efficient way to implement low-coherence interferometry described above.
-Instead of recording intensity at different locations of the reference mirror, the intensity is recorded as a function of wavelengths or frequencies of the light.
-The intensity modulations when measured as function of frequency are called spectral interference.
+Fourier-domain OCT (FD-OCT) provides an even more efficient way to implement the low-coherence interferometry described above.
+Instead of recording intensity at different locations of the reference mirror, the intensity is recorded as a function of the wavelengths or frequencies of the light.
+The intensity modulations when measured as a function of frequency are called spectral interference.
 The rate of variation of intensity over different frequencies is indicative of the location of the different reflecting layers in the samples.
-It can be shown that a Fourier transform of spectral interference data provides information equivalent to the one obtained by moving the reference mirror (Figure 2).
+It can be shown that a Fourier transform of spectral interference data provides information equivalent to that which would be obtained by moving the reference mirror (Figure 3).

-There are two common methods of obtaining spectral interference in OCT: spectral-domain and swept-source.
+There are two common methods of measuring spectral interference in OCT: spectral-domain and swept-source.
 In spectral-domain OCT (SD-OCT), a broadband light source delivers many wavelengths to the sample, and all are measured simultaneously using a spectrometer as the detector.
-In Swept-Source OCT, The light source sweeps through a range of wavelengths and the temporal output of the detector is converted to spectral interference.
+In swept-source OCT (SS-OCT), the light source is swept through a range of wavelengths and the temporal output of the detector is converted to spectral interference.

-Fourier-domain allows for much faster imaging than scanning of the sample arm mirror in the interferometer, as all the back reflections from the sample are being measured simultaneously.
-This speed increment introduced by Fourier-domain OCT opened a whole new arena of applications for the technology.
+Fourier-domain OCT allows for much faster imaging than scanning of the sample arm mirror in the interferometer, as all the back reflections from the sample are being measured simultaneously.
+This speed increment introduced by Fourier-domain OCT has opened a whole new arena of applications for the technology.
 Live video, in-vivo OCT imaging can be easily obtained using commercial systems, allowing it to be used for process monitoring and guided surgery.

 Key parameters for OCT Systems

-where l is the central wavelength and Dl is the bandwidth of the source.
+where λ is the central wavelength and Δλ is the bandwidth of the source.
 It should be noted that this is the spectrum measured at the detector and may differ from the spectrum of the source, due to the response of optical components and the detector itself.
 The above equation holds only for Gaussian spectra.
-For spectrum of arbitrary shape the axial spread function should be estimated to understand the achievable resolution and any artifacts like side lobes.
+For a spectrum of arbitrary shape, the axial spread function should be estimated to understand the achievable resolution and any artifacts like side lobes.
 Plots of the axial resolution equation for three different central wavelengths is found in figure 5, showing how axial resolution is affected by bandwidth of the source for different common operating bands in the near infrared.

 The imaging depth of OCT is primarily limited by the depth of penetration of the light source in the sample.
 Additionally, in Fourier-domain OCT, the depth is limited by the finite number of pixels and optical resolution of the spectrometer.
 As previously mentioned, the image in FD-OCT is obtained after Fourier transformation of the spectral interference data.
-The total length or depth after Fourier transform is limited by the sampling rate of the spectral data, and is governed by Nyquist theorem.
-A total bandwidth (Dl) sampled by N pixels gives us the wavelength sampling rate of dl = Dl /N. Since Fourier transform relates frequency to time, we convert wavelength to frequency, dn = c*Dl /l2.
-Nyquist theorem indicates the maximum time delay in the Fourier transformed data will be tmax = 1/2* dn, and maximum depth in the data will be lmax = c* tmax.
-By combining these, the maximum imaging depth in FD-OCT is:
+The total length or depth after Fourier transform is limited by the sampling rate of the spectral data, and is governed by the Nyquist theorem.
+A total bandwidth (Δλ) sampled by N pixels gives us a wavelength sampling rate of δλ = Δλ/N. Since a Fourier transform relates frequency to time, we can convert wavelength to frequency, δν = c*Δλ /λ2.
+The Nyquist theorem indicates that the maximum time delay in the Fourier transformed data will be tmax = 1/2* δν, and the maximum depth in the data will be zmax = c* tmax.
+By combining these, the maximum imaging depth achievable in FD-OCT is:

 Loss of sensitivity with depth

-In Fourier domain OCT, theoretical sensitivity is dependent on the location of the reflector.
-The maximum sensitivity is around the zero delay difference point and goes down as we move away from the zero delay.
-This loss is result of finite pixel size and finite optical resolution of the spectrometer.
+In Fourier domain OCT, sensitivity is in theory dependent on the location of the reflector.
+The maximum sensitivity occurs around the zero delay difference point and decreases as we move away from the zero delay point.
+This loss is the result of finite pixel size and finite optical resolution of the spectrometer.
 It can be shown that sensitivity is related to depth by:

-Where w is equal to dl/Dl and depends on the optical resolution of spectrometer elements.
-The first term representing a sin function on left hand side of the equation is the result of finite pixels in the spectrometer.
+Where w is equal to δλ/Δλ and depends on the optical resolution of the spectrometer elements.
+The first term representing a sine function on the left hand side of the equation is the result of finite pixels in the spectrometer.
 The second term relates to the finite optical resolution of the spectrometer that results in ‘leakage’ of a given wavelength into multiple pixels.